pypeaday/pype.dev/pages/blog/homelab-journey-part-1.md

 # Current Homelab Setup

+!!! note "Find updated at [[the-homelab]]"

 ## Ad blocking | Pi-Hole

 Hardware: pi-3

 I have a Raspberry Pi 3 hardwired in that is running pi-hole so that's been a part of my infrastructure now for a long time.

 ## Router | OPNSense

 !!! note "stats"

     CPU: i5-8700

     Memory: 8GB of whatever was in the box

     Storage: 1TB SSD

 My router is an old Optiplex SFF 5060 I got from Amazon for less than $100.
 So I'm running a x86 system for my router with OpenSense on it.
 Just seemed it to be another home lab standard and I'd like to someday bring pi-hole over there or use AdGuard or integrate those two things